The Noble Game — from Old Noble Estate

 has not been accomplished not even similarly by any other artist again ”

-(Wolf Stubbe, former director of the print room of Kunsthalle Hamburg, equally bound up with 18th and 20th century, in Johann Elias Ridinger, Hamburg/Berlin 1966, pages 10 & 13).
+(Wolf Stubbe, former director of the print room of the Hamburger Kunsthalle, equally bound up with 18th and 20th century, in Johann Elias Ridinger, Hamburg/Berlin 1966, pages 10 & 13).

 And the set as a whole represents Ernst Welisch’s statement from a hundred years ago, according to which